Total Pageviews

 "Good," she said after sipping her cappuccino, "Take three is my suggestion.
 And then close your eyes and visualize a peaceful beach.
 Hear the soothing sounds of the surf and the call of seagulls."

-"Ok, I closed my eyes and all I saw were sandcastles with the faces of flying fish."
+"Ok," I said, closing my eyes, "My eyes are closed, and all I see are sandcastles and flying fish."

 "Ah," she said, "not a problem.
-Dr. Dreamweaver teaches us to remain calm in the face of the bizarre and ask the hallucinations to explain the message they have for us."
+Dr. Dreamweaver teaches us to remain calm in the face of the bizarre and ask the visions to explain the message they have for us."

 "My goodness, you are demanding this morning, aren't you?"